 Have you ever withdrawn cash from an out of network ATM when you’re in your hometown?
 A lot of banks will charge you $3 to $5 to do that even if you’re just blocks from home.
 Those fees can increase exponentially when you leave the country.

-Making an ATM withdrawal when you’re out of the country is no different than if you’re in the states.
+Making an ATM withdrawal when you’re out of the country is no different than when you’re in the states.
 The fees you pay, though, will depend on the bank and you should definitely check before you go on vacation.

 You can expect to pay fees that range from $2 to $5, plus an additional 2% to 3% of the total withdrawal amount.